 Internet of Things: Business Implications and Opportunities (self-paced online)

-Digital technology has become essential to delivering to value to customers amidst a pandemic, revolutionizing the way that humans behave and make decisions.
+Digital technology has become essential to delivering value to customers amidst a pandemic - revolutionizing the way that humans behave and make decisions.
 Moreover, we are undergoing a pivotal shift in race relations and greater expectations from customers on inclusivity.
 What do these seismic shifts mean for customer experience (CX) and competitive strategy?
 In this webinar, Renee Richardson Gosline discusses the application of behavioral science “nudges” in the customer journey to help you adapt breakthrough digital CX.

 Renee teaches in our Advanced Manangement Program (AMP).
 Learn more about this unique program here.

 In this webinar, Professor Reagans focuses on the general effect diversity can have on three important aspects of organizational life: